Permanentfrost/HomeLab/README.md

 Now you can just `iw wlan0 set power_save off`.

 **Note**: This is only temporary.
-To fix this permantently you could use t
+To fix this permantently you could add the following into the root crontab

+`sudo crontab -e`
+which opens the root crontab in your chosen editor and add the following line at the bottom of the root crontab:

+`@reboot /usr/sbin/iw wlan0 set power_save off > /home/<user>/power_save_log.txt 2>&1`
+be sure to substitute a valid folder name for `<user>`

 ##### Temperature Management